rubrikinc/rbkcli/docs/about.md

 In order to use rbkcli in its full potential, there are a couple of knowledge areas that are required:
 - **Linux:** The initial setup requires some Linux knowledge, for day-to-day usage of the tool Linux knowledge is not essential.
 - **RESTful APIs:** The user should have basic knowledge of APIs and its methods, once the tool is based on RESTful API documentation.
 - **json:** Be familiarized with this particular notation, it can hold complex data and with the right language it allows a great deal of manipulation.
-This is the default output for all commands in rbkcli and its customizations are based on the same principles.
+This is the default output for all commands in rbkcli and its customization are based on the same principles.
 In order to get only the desired data and printed in a manner that matches expectation json knowledge is essential.
-- **Python:** One of the rbkcli features is to convert custom scripts into callable, autocompletable commands.
+- **Python:** One of the rbkcli features is to convert custom scripts into callable, auto-completable commands.
 In order to make best use of this feature, users need to know how to code in Python.
 - **Rubrik:** To be able to get the data needed the user needs to understand how Rubrik objects are organized and how they relate to each other.

 ## Documentation
-The following page contains all the links to all documentation avaiable on github.
+The following page contains all the links to all documentation available on GitHub.
 * [Summary](SUMMARY.md)

 ## Feedback
-We are craving for feedbacks, so send them all!
+We are craving for feedback, so send them all!